Skip to content

 runCronTasks() Schedule periodic background tasks filmclub

-EventFilterInterface Filter which events are visible multisite
+EventFilterInterface Filter which events are visible (custom)

-MenuFilterInterface Filter navigation links by context multisite
+MenuFilterInterface Filter navigation links by context (custom)

 EventFilterFormContributorInterface Add fields to the event filter form (custom)